 Organiser is Mrs Hilary Reid Evans.

-The Arts Group, formed in 2011, brings together Club Members with an interest in all aspects of the arts – painting, sculpture, architecture, antiques, literature and performing arts; particularly but not exclusively with a Scottish theme.
-Events include private viewings art galleries, museums and exhibitions and talks by prominent people in their field, usually accompanied by an engaging dinner in the Club.
+The Arts Group, formed in 2011, brings together Club Members with an interest in all aspects of the arts – painting, sculpture, architecture, antiques, literature and the performing arts; particularly but not exclusively with a Scottish theme.
+Events include private viewings at galleries, museums and exhibitions and talks by prominent people in their field, usually accompanied by an engaging dinner in the Club.
 Close relations with the Royal Scottish Academy (RSA) has resulted in the loan of works of art to the Club.
 Many artists and galleries take part in the Club’s Revolving Art Exhibitions.
-Good relations with other private members’ clubs expand our horizons.
 Become a member of the society to interact with others with a mutual interest in the arts, enjoying an educational experience in a friendly social setting.

 Younger Members’ Society